Where to Stay in Copenhagen - A Local’s Neighborhood Guide

 When it comes to sightseeing, the vast majority of Copenhagen's touristic sights and attractions are found here: Tivoli, Nyhvan, Christiania, the Rundetaarn tower, Rosenborg Castle, the Church of Our Savior, Amalienborg Palace, and on and on.
 If you want to see the sights and “get your tourist on”, this is certainly where you'll be spending most of your time.

-That said, Indre By is far and away the most touristy part of Copenhagen and there isn't really a whole lot to do there outside of sightseeing.
-Many of the shops are chains or tourist-oriented, the restaurants are rarely very good (and almost always both a bit generic and overpriced), and you won't see much in the way of local life.
-While plenty of people work in the center, few live there, and even fewer go to visit it in their free time.
-As a local, I almost never find myself there unless I'm showing around friends from out of town.
+That said, although Copenhagen is never a city dominated by tourism, Indre By is far and away the most touristy area and it's also quite commercial.
+There really isn't much to do in the area outside of sightseeing and shopping.
+Also, many of the shops are big international chains or tourist-oriented, the restaurants are a bit generic and rarely very good (unless you go high end), and you won't see much in the way of local life.
+While plenty of people work in the center, few live here, and even fewer go to visit it in their free time.
+As a local, I basically only find myself here when showing around friends from out of town.

 Now, those downsides shouldn't necessarily dissuade you from staying here.
 Aside from the convenient location, this is also the neighborhood with the best selection of hotels.
-Copenhagen pretty quickly gets residential outside of the center, so if you want to have a lot of choice, the city center is your best bet.
+Because Copenhagen pretty quickly gets residential outside of the center, Indre By is your best bet if you want to have a lot of accommodation choices.

-And even if some parts of it can get very crowded and feel a little "light on charm”, plenty of it is lovely and very picturesque.
-If you’re looking for a quintessential European city feel, this is the place you’re most likely to find it.
-And unlike many downtowns, Indre By doesn't go dark at night - its bars and restaurants are always busy, mostly with a mix of tourists and local business people out and about after work.
+And even if some parts of it can get very crowded and feel a little generic, it's still lovely, the architecture is picturesque, and the many pedestrianized streets make wandering around quite pleasant.
+And unlike many downtowns, they don't roll up the carpets come evening - the bars and restaurants are always busy, mostly with a mix of tourists and local businesspeople out and about after work.

 Where to stay

-Hotel D’Angleterre - Certainly Denmark’s most famous and most fancy hotel, this is Copenhagen’s all-out luxury option for when budget is no consideraton. $900-1,500 USD.
+Hotel D’Angleterre - Certainly Denmark’s most famous and most fancy hotel, this is Copenhagen’s all-out luxury option for when budget is no consideration.
+If you've got money to burn, go on! $900-1,500 USD.

 Radisson Collection Royal Hotel - Designed by the famed architect Arne Jacobsen, there are touches of his design throughout, from the specially designed cutlery to the chairs in the lobby. $200-350 USD.

-Scandic Nørreport - A relatively basic hotel that’s extremely convenient for sightseeing due to its position basically on top of Nørreport metro & train station- the central hub connecting the noodles of much of Copenhagen’s transport network.
-(4 Stars / $120 to $200 USD)
+Scandic Nørreport - This hotel is a bit basic, but the rooms are super clean and comfy and it's extremely convenient for sightseeing due to its position basically on top of Nørreport metro & train station - the central hub connecting much of Copenhagen’s transport network. $120-200 USD.

-Ibsens Hotel - It’s sandwiched between the lakes and Torvehallerne (the main food market), with compact but functional rooms making it a good base to explore the whole of Indre By.
-(3 Stars / $100 to $180 USD)
+Ibsens Hotel - It’s sandwiched between the lakes and Torvehallerne (the main food market), with compact but functional rooms making it a good base to explore the whole of Indre By. $100-180 USD.

-Best for: Travelers in their 20s and early 30s, night owls
+Best for: Travelers in their 20s and early 30s, night owls, anyone looking for a more “alternative” vibe

-Pros: Busy, multicultural, great dining and nightlife scene
+Pros: Busy, hip, multicultural, great dining and nightlife scene, local atmosphere

 The first buildings in Nørrebro, seen from across the lake that separates it from Indre By